r-transit/gtsf/README.md

 ## Installation

+You can install this package from CRAN:

+`install.packages("gtsf")`

+### Development

-You can install this package from GitHub using the devtools package:
+You can also install this package from GitHub using the devtools package:

     if (!require(devtools)) {
         install.packages('devtools')